danielakproh/sorting-visualizer/docs/index.md

 ## Synopsis

-A Pygame application that helps you understand sorting algorithms in a visual way.
+A simple Python application to visualize the execution of algorithms

 ## Introduction